giokoguashvili/knowledge/computer_sciences/fp_oop.md

 Polymorphism can be distinguished by when the implementation is selected: statically (at compile time) or dynamically (at run time, typically via a virtual function).
 This is known respectively as **static dispatch** and **dynamic dispatch**, and the corresponding forms of polymorphism are accordingly called **static polymorphism** and **dynamic polymorphism**.

+- [Multiple dispatch or multimethods](https://en.wikipedia.org/wiki/Multiple_dispatch) -  is a feature of some programming languages in which a function or method can be dynamically dispatched based on the run-time (dynamic) type or, in the more general case some other attribute, of more than one of its arguments.
+- [Double dispatch](https://en.wikipedia.org/wiki/Double_dispatch) - is a special form of multiple dispatch, and a mechanism that dispatches a function call to different concrete functions depending on the runtime types of two objects involved in the call.

 # [Encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming))

 In programming languages, encapsulation is used to refer to one of two related but distinct notions, and sometimes to the combination thereof: